Taymur Jumblatt

-Taymur Walid Jumblatt (تيمور وليد جنبلاط; born 1982) is a Lebanese politician of the Lebanese Druze community and leader of the Progressive Socialist Party since 2023 and its parliamentary bloc, the Democratic Gathering, since 2018.
+Taymur Walid Jumblatt (تيمور وليد جنبلاط; born 1982) is a Lebanese politician and leader of the Progressive Socialist Party since 2023 and its parliamentary bloc, the Democratic Gathering, since 2018.

 Early life and education

 Jumblatt was born in 1982.
-He is the son of the leader Walid Jumblatt and grandson of Kamal Jumblatt who are members of the historic Druze Jumblatt clan in the Chouf mountains.
+He is the son of the leader Walid Jumblatt and grandson of Kamal Jumblatt who are members of the historic Jumblatt clan in the Chouf mountains.

 He was educated at the American University of Beirut (BA in political science), and Sorbonne University, France, (MA in political science).

 Career

-In 2011 he became second in command of the Progressive Socialist Party behind his father, Walid.
+In 2011, he became second in command of the Progressive Socialist Party behind his father, Walid.
 In the May 2018 elections, he was elected a member of the Lebanese Parliament, representing the Chouf-Aley district in Mount-Lebanon Governorate.
 He is a member of the World Economic Forum.

 Taymur took over the power from Walid Jumblatt in March 2017 as he was a political heir which was part of the traditional dynastic politics that plays a big role in the Lebanese government.
 The handover was done at 40th anniversary of Kamal Jumblatt’s assassination at a ceremony where Walid placed a traditional keffiyeh scarf on Taymur's shoulders.

 In late May 2023, his father, Walid Jumblatt declared his resignation as leader of the Progressive Socialist Party after a 46-year tenure.
 Around 2,000 supporters gathered in Ain Zhalta, a Druze town in the Chouf mountains of Mount Lebanon, where members of the Progressive Socialist Party named Jumblatt as their new leader.
 Jumblatt was the sole contender.

 Personal life

 Jumblatt is married to Diana Zu'ytar who descends from a Shiite family based in the Beqaa Valley.

+According to Druze teachings, Jumblatt is not considered to be a member of the Druze faith due to his parentage as well as his exogamy.
+While exogamy is traditionally associated with apostasyin the Druze faith, because of his mother's faith being Islam, Taymur could not have been Druze due to the requirement of having two Druze parents.